-Element Description Default value The HTTP protocol method name emptyRoleSemantic The default authorization semantic that applies (only) when rolesAllowed returns an empty array.
+Element Description value Default emptyRoleSemantic The default authorization semantic that applies (only) when rolesAllowed returns an empty array.
 PERMIT rolesAllowed An array containing the names of the authorized roles {} transportGuarantee The data protection requirements that must be satisfied by the connections on which requests arrive.
-NONE